Optum AI: Healthcare Foundation Models and Clinical GenAI Evaluation

 What I Enjoy Most

 One of the most rewarding parts of the work is operating at the boundary between technical depth and real-world constraints.
 Healthcare AI is not just about building a strong model.
-It also requires clear communication, careful validation, and close partnership with clinicians, product leaders, and business stakeholders.
-I enjoy helping different domain experts get aligned on what a system is doing, how it should be evaluated, and what responsible deployment should look like.
+It also requires clear communication, careful validation, and close partnership with clinicians, product leaders, governance teams, and business stakeholders.
+I enjoy helping different domain experts get aligned on what a system is doing, how it should be evaluated, and what responsible AI review should look like.